Thakar Singh: Biography

 The documentation on Thakar Singh's life is mainly limited to the few details he communicated about himself during his talks and public appearances.
 A biography composed of stories about the Master was collected by Wendy Heid in 1994, and it touches the central points from the perspective of the inner, spiritual aspirations.
 It has few points of contact with concrete people, places, or times.
-Thakar Singh corrected and edited this work, however, and it was subsequently reprinted in 2000 and again in 2005, so the facts presented are probably authentic.
+Thakar Singh corrected and edited this work.
 There are also some biographical materials made available by his organisation Know Thyself As Soul, International, although they have few details or specifics and again focus in the main on the inner life.